CENTRAL KALIMANTAN, BORNEO, INDONESIA

 Palangkaraya is an almost treeless city that was at the heart of the forest fire hell of 2015-16 which threatened to completely engulf the Sabangau National Park on its doorstep.
 It is home to many NGOs fighting to protect the environment and the rights of indigenous people, not to mention the site of a orangutan rescue and rehabilitation program.
 It is a perfect place to begin exploring the current state of the environment on this unique island.

-I’ll spend up to 2 months bikepacking north with an Indonesian team mate, along tarmac roads to begin with, before entering the system of logging roads as my journey takes me into the rainforest.
+I’ll spend 2-3 weeks bikepacking the system of logging roads as my journey takes me deep into the rainforest.
 These roads are horrendous, especially during the wet season which is when I plan to conduct this expedition.
 But they are roads nonetheless.

-Along the way we’ll pass oil palm plantations, logging camps, artisanal gold mines, and maybe even a coal mine or two, as well as villages both old and new, and forest both pristine and degraded.
-My hope is that the chosen method of travel will make an already inviting and generous people even more willing to talk to us and share their stories and opinions.
+Along the way I’ll logging camps, artisanal gold mines, and maybe even a coal mine or two, as well as villages both old and new, and forest both pristine and degraded.
+My hope is that the chosen method of travel will make an already inviting and generous people even more willing to talk to me and share their stories and opinions.
 Together with the story of our journey, these encounters will help us tell the story of the Heart of Borneo.

-Oh, and we’ll visit the Sanduki Pinnacle too, and try to find out its real name, and whether or not we’ll be allowed to climb it!
+Oh, and I’ll visit the Sanduki Pinnacle too, and try to find out its real name, and whether or not we’ll be allowed to climb it!